jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

-Each architecture contains a subset of 12 components, including TLS 1.3 servers, TLS 1.3 clients, network tap(s), break and inspect middlebox(es), real-time TLS traffic decryption, real-time TLS traffic analysis, post facto traffic decryption and analysis, key management agents, key capture and registration agents, enterprise PKI, key governance, and key sources.
+Each architecture contains a subset of 12 components, including TLS 1.3 servers, TLS 1.3 clients, network tap(s), break and inspect middlebox(es), real-time TLS traffic decryption, real-time TLS traffic analysis, post-facto traffic decryption and analysis, key management agents, key capture and registration agents, enterprise PKI, key governance, and key sources.
 The architecture's daemons generate or capture sensitive key material, and each one ensures that: